 Can an aeronautical engineer become a pilot?

 Yes, an aeronautical engineer can become a pilot.
-The aeronautical engineer only has to fly the minimum hours required to obtain pilot licenses.
+The aeronautical engineer must only fly the minimum hours required to obtain pilot licenses.

 As I have mentioned in the previous sub-heading, having an aeronautical engineering degree will benefit someone who intends to work in the airline.

 Likewise, an aeronautical engineer will find many relevant topics in the pilot training subjects as both professions are in the aviation industry.

-Thus after graduating from college as an aeronautical engineer, find out a right and reputed flight school.
+Thus after graduating from college as an aeronautical engineer, find the right and reputed flight school.

-Next, enroll in the flight school to obtain your desired pilot license.
+Next, enroll in flight school to obtain your desired pilot license.

 Whether you want to be an engineer to please your parents or not, you can still make a career move from an engineer to a pilot.

 Because all you have to do is go through the flight training process.

 Having an engineering degree will not prevent you in any way.
-In reality, having an engineering degree will benefit you, together with your commercial pilot license.
+In reality, an engineering degree and your commercial pilot license will benefit you.

-If you have any more questions about pilots and engineers, please feel free to ask in the comment section.
+If you have questions about pilots and engineers, please feel free to ask in the comment section.
 I will do my best to answer you accurately.